 The public offering price of our Class A common stock is substantially higher than the net tangible book value per share of our Class A common stock before giving effect to this offering.
-Accordingly, if you purchase our Class A common stock in this offering, you will incur immediate and substantial dilution of approximately \$327.47 per share, based on our net tangible book value as of October 31, 2020 and the sale of \$1.5 billion of shares of Class A common stock in this offering at an assumed price of \$337.71 per share, the last reported sale price of our Class A common stock on The Nasdaq Global Select Market on January 11, 2021.
+Accordingly, if you purchase our Class A common stock in this offering, you will incur immediate and substantial dilution of approximately \$328.93 per share, based on our net tangible book value as of October 31, 2020 and the sale of 5,147,059 shares of Class A common stock in this offering at the public offering price of \$340.00 per share.
 Furthermore, if the underwriter exercises its option to purchase additional shares of our Class A common stock, or outstanding options are exercised or outstanding RSUs vest, you could experience further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."